 - 1/2 cup all-purpose flour

 - 1/2 cup light brown sugar, packed (3 1/2 ounces)

-- 1/3 cup pecans, finely chopped
+- 1/3 cup pecans, finely chopped (1 1/2 ounces)

-- 4 tablespoons cold, unsalted butter, cubed
+- 2 ounces unsalted butter, cold and cubed

 - Press the dough evenly into the prepared pan.
 Refrigerate for 30 minutes.
 While the dough is chilling, preheat the oven to 350 degrees F. Once the dough is chilled, bake the shortbread for 25-30 minutes, or until lightly golden on top.
-Allow to cool to room temperature.
+Allow shortbread to cool to room temperature.

 Please read my full post for additional recipe notes, tips, and serving suggestions!